Shinobu-Kazahana/lol-vision/README.md

 ---

 LoL Vision represents a fusion of gaming and cutting-edge computer vision technology.
 By leveraging Electron and Node.js, I've created a high-performance, cross-platform solution that pushes the boundaries of real-time game analysis.
-The custom-trained model, optimized for League of Legends, demonstrates the power of applied machine learning in enhancing gaming experiences.
+The model optimized for League of Legends, demonstrates the power of applied machine learning in enhancing gaming experiences.

 Key technical achievements:
 - 🚀 Developed a scalable architecture capable of processing 60+ frames per second